stgisi414/Learntube/bugs.md

 Root Cause: The skip video button is likely calling handleVideoError instead of properly transitioning to the next segment.
 The event handler may be incorrectly triggering error handling logic instead of the normal segment completion flow.

+NEWLY ATTEMPTED FIX: The event listener for the `skip-video-button` has been corrected.
+It now calls `handleVideoEnd()` which is the proper function for gracefully ending a video segment and proceeding to the next part of the lesson, instead of incorrectly calling `handleVideoError()`.

-Bug 9: Teleprompter Broken After First Narration ⚠️ NEW BUG This is a new critical UI bug affecting the teleprompter functionality.
+Bug 9: Teleprompter Broken After First Narration ⚠️ INCOMPLETE This is a new critical UI bug affecting the teleprompter functionality.

 Problem: The teleprompter works correctly during the first narration (introduction), but after the first video segment ends and the second narration begins, the teleprompter fails to load or display properly.